Gadolinium Deposition Disease And Me

-This may seem irrelevant.
-However, what Dr Bredesen discovered is that Alzheimer’s is caused by multiple insults to the brain, and that many of these cause metabolic damage, inflammation, and cellular damage.
+At first glance, Alzheimer’s research may seem irrelevant to gadolinium toxicity.
+However, Dr Bredesen discovered that multiple insults to the brain cause Alzheimer’s.
+And that many of these cause metabolic damage, inflammation, and cellular damage.

-He discovered that heavy metals and other toxins are an important cause.
+Dale Bredesen discovered that heavy metals and other toxins are significant causes.

-What Dr Bredesen discovered was that, despite Alzheimer’s being considered a progressive condition that barely responds to medications, he could often help patients reverse it.
+Dr Bredesen discovered that the current opinion held by most doctors that Alzheimer’s is a progressive condition is often wrong.
+Even though Alzheimer’s barely responds to medications, he could often help patients reverse it.

 How did Dr Bredesen manage where drug companies had failed?
 He:

-- Prescribed a real foods, paleo, ketogenic diet alongside lifestyle changes
+- Prescribed real food, paleo, ketogenic diet alongside lifestyle changes

 - Added supplements